Note

 Check snapshot access state

-You can monitor Managed Disk Snapshot across different states using the SnapshotAccessState property of the snapshot resource.
+You can monitor managed disk Snapshot across different states using the SnapshotAccessState property of the snapshot resource.
 This property indicates the current access state of a snapshot, helping you understand its readiness for operations.
 Here are the states and what they imply:

 | State | Description | Applies To |